maximtrp/bitermplus/docs/source/benchmarks.rst

 Benchmarks
 ----------

-In this section, the results of a series of benchmarks done on *SearchSnippets* dataset are presented.
-Sixteen models were trained with different iterations number (from 10 to 2000) and default model parameters.
-Topics number was set to 8.
+Benchmark results on the *SearchSnippets* dataset.
+Sixteen models were trained with varying iterations (10-2000) using default parameters and 8 topics.
-Semantic topic coherence (``u_mass``) and perplexity were calculated for each model.
+Metrics calculated: semantic coherence (``u_mass``) and perplexity.

 .. image:: _static/perplexity.svg
    :alt: Perplexity